icgrp/ese532_handouts/ese532_handouts/hw5/homework_submission.md

             these arrays are accessed by one iteration of the pipelined loop.
     1. Partition the buffers according to your description in the previous question with the `array_partition` pragma.
 (See ***Partitioning Arrays to Improve Pipelining*** [Section of the Vitis HLS User Guide](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2020_1/ug1399-vitis-hls.pdf#page=231) for examples of array partitioning pragma).
-Synthesize the design and report the expected latency.
-Provide the modified `Multiply_HW` code in your report.
+Synthesize the design and report the expected latency in ms. Provide the modified `mmult` code in your report.
     1. How many resources of each type (BlockRAM, DSP unit, flip-flop, and LUT) does this implementation consume?
 (4 lines)
     1. Pipeline the `Init_loop_j` loop also with an II of